NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > But **of the Son** he says,...
 10 And, “You, Lord, laid the foundation of the earth in the beginning, and the heavens are the work of your hands; 11 they will perish, but you remain; they will all wear out like a garment, 12 like a robe you will roll them up, like a garment they will be changed.
 But you are the same, and your years will have no end.”

 Paul quotes [Psalm 102](#psalm-10225-27) which talks about Jehovah, and he applies it to Jesus.
 Jesus is the one who laid the foundation of the earth, because Jesus is Jehovah.

+This also proves Jesus is the creator, which means that he is eternal. and if he is eternal then he is God.

 ## Hebrews 2:5